-When a person is granted a mortgage, they are the mortgager and the lender is their mortgagee.
+When a person is granted a mortgage, they are the mortgagor and the lender is their mortgagee.

-If a mortgager doesn’t meet their repayment obligations, the mortgagee may claim the property to recover the funds.
-In this case, the mortgagee becomes the vendor of the property and is, therefore, your client, not the mortgager.
+If a mortgagor doesn’t meet their repayment obligations, the mortgagee may claim the property to recover the funds.
+In this case, the mortgagee becomes the vendor of the property and is, therefore, your client, not the mortgagor.
 Mortgagee sales are typically done by auction.